 Setting positive goals and making progress towards those goals has been shown to increase happiness.
 If you have a goal, and you are passionate about your goal, it will give you a reason to wake up.

-In the legendary book, The Magic of Thinking Big, one thing to take away from that book is to make a goal which is unattainable.
-A slightly unrealistic goal gives you the enthusiasm to make a little bit of progress everyday towards your goal.
+The Magic of Thinking Big, one thing to take away from that book is to make a goal that is unattainable.
+A slightly unrealistic goal gives you the enthusiasm to make a little bit of progress every day towards your goal.
 Even if you don't end up reaching your goal, you will still be much closer to your end goal than where you began.

 5. Stop procrastinating